 - AP issues a voucher for payment.
 The voucher travels through the approval workflow.
-Purchase is recorded in the voucher register, which is automatically summarised and forwarded to general accounting at predetermined intervals to allow for review and recording in the general ledger.
+Purchase is recorded in the voucher register, which is automatically summarized and forwarded to general accounting at predetermined intervals to allow for review and recording in the general ledger.
 Records are updated automatically.

 - Approved vouchers and all related documentation are reviewed from the server by cash disbursements staff for payment automatically to ensure timely payment.

 - Payment is issued to vendor and records updated.

 If your inventory management system can’t meet these standards, you might need to make some upgrades and adjustments to strengthen your compliance and protect against needless risk.

 After reviewing how inventory is managed, observing and evaluating an actual physical inventory count and related accounting procedures completes the inventory audit.
 A simple audit checklist ensures a complete, accurate, and transparent audit.

 - Perform analytical procedures, comparing expected values for gross margin and inventory turnover with values from previous years, as well as unit costs, age of inventory, etc.